Scoring your Credit - How's your FICO?

-Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.
+Since our world is so automated, it should come as no surprise that your creditworthiness boils down to one number.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
-The original FICO model was developed by Fair Isaac and Company.
+The three agencies use slightly different formulas to build a credit score.
+The original FICO was developed by Fair Isaac and Company.

-- Credit Card Balances - How many accounts do you hold?
-How much do you owe on your accounts?
+- Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

 Did you know?
-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your credit score, you have to obtain your score and ensure that the reports from each credit reporting agency are correct.
-Fair Isaac, the corporation that invented the original FICO credit score, offers FICO scores on myFICO.com.
-For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
-Also available are information and online tools that help you improve your FICO score.
+Before you can improve your credit score, you have to get your score and make sure that the credit reports from each credit reporting agency are correct.
+Fair Isaac, the company that invented the first FICO score, sells FICO scores on its website: myFICO.com.
+For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
+They also provide helpful information and online tools that can help you improve your FICO score.

-You can get a free credit report once a year from the three major agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.
+You can get a free credit report once per year from all three agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.